ucdavis/roles-management/README.md

 config/database.example.yml
 	Move this file to config/database.yml and set the appropriate values.

-config/ldap.example.yml
-  Move this file to config/ldap.yml and set the appropriate values.

 config/active_directory.example.yml
   Move this file to config/active_directory.yml and set the appropriate values.